zyplocs/nyt-cheat/README.md

 ## Notes

-These scripts are local tools.
-They do not connect to NYT services or check whether a candidate word is accepted by a specific puzzle.
+These scripts are local tools; they do not connect to NYT services or check whether a candidate word is accepted by a specific puzzle.